remcohaszing/python-syringe/README.rst

 ...         self.cure.drink(self)
 ...

-When an instance of the ``Bee`` class is created, the value of the injecte name is the instance of the provided and instantiated class.
+When an instance of the ``Person`` class is created, the value of the injecte name is the instance of the provided and instantiated class.

 >>> person = Person()